-Counterparty Risk
+Counterparty risk

-- 3.15 Internal quantitative investment limits should be set in order to ensure a properly diversified and resilient portfolio of assets (with an acceptable level of volatility) that avoids a material reliance on counterparties (or other common risk factors between the assets). - 3.16 When setting quantitative investment limits, firms should consider an assessment of the impact of the failure of the firm's largest counterparties.
+3.15 Internal quantitative investment limits should be set in order to ensure a properly diversified and resilient portfolio of assets (with an acceptable level of volatility) that avoids a material reliance on counterparties (or other common risk factors between the assets).

+3.16 When setting quantitative investment limits, a firm should consider an assessment of the impact of the failure of its largest counterparties.